The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Weak P=W for Primitive Symplectic Varieties

-Throughout this subsection, we let $X$ be a $\mathbb Q$-factorial terminal primitive symplectic variety with $b_2 \ge 5$.
 Soldatenkov's proof of the existence of maximally unipotent degenerations is based purely on lattice theory and knowledge of the period domain of compact hyperk\"ahler manifolds.
-As primitive symplectic varieties satisfy global Torelli, the existence of degenerations for locally trivial families will follow exactly as the smooth case.
+As primitive symplectic varieties satisfy global Torelli, the existence of degenerations for locally trivial families will follow exactly as in the smooth case.